apache/samza/docs/_blog/2018-09-26-stangeloop-recap.md

 ---
 layout: blog
-title: Recap of Chasing Stream Processing Utopia
+title: On chasing the Stream Processing Utopia
 icon: analytics
 authors:
     - name:
       website:
       image:
 excerpt_separator: <!--more-->
+exclude_from_loop: true
 ---
 <!--
    Licensed to the Apache Software Foundation (ASF) under one or more